windnode/WindNODE_ABW/docs/scenarios.rst

 The number of households equipped with DSM infrastructure (devices and ICT) is varied.
 The numbers used in each scenario variation are derived from :cite:`styczynski2015`.
-They estimate the numbers of households that are being equipped with DSM by technical feasibility (german: *Realisierbarkeitsfaktor*) and user-side acceptance (german: Akzeptanzfaktor).
+They estimate the numbers of households that are being equipped with DSM by technical feasibility (German: *Realisierbarkeitsfaktor*) and user-side acceptance (German: Akzeptanzfaktor).
 Values for the year 2035 (NEP) are estimated applying a linear interpolation.

 NEP